How to make

 Ryan L. DeLap:

-Stephen, I'm also a theater sound designer; I've used low frequency sound in multiple
+Stephen, I'm also a theater sound designer; I've used low frequency sound

 shows as means of impact, and quite effectively.
 For instance, our theater